aofei/air/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sheng/air)](https://goreportcard.com/report/github.com/sheng/air)
 [![GoDoc](https://godoc.org/github.com/sheng/air?status.svg)](https://godoc.org/github.com/sheng/air)

-An ideal RESTful web framework for Go.
-You can use it to build a RESTful web application as natural as breathing.
+An ideally refined web framework for Go.
+You can use it to build a web application as natural as breathing.

 High-performance?
 Fastest?
 Almost all the web frameworks are using these words